Video recorder scheduling code: History

 Before the advent of on-screen displays, the only interface available for programming a home video recorder was a small VFD, LED or LCD panel and a small number of buttons.
-Correctly setting up a recording for a specific programme was therefore a somewhat complex operation for many people.
+Correctly setting up a recording for a specific program was therefore a somewhat complex operation for many people.
 G-Code, VideoPlus+ and ShowView were intended to help remove this difficulty.

 Concept

 The central concept of the system is a unique number, a PlusCode, assigned to each programme, and published in television listings in newspapers and magazines (such as TV Guide).
 To record a programme, the code number is taken from the newspaper and input into the video recorder, which would then record on the correct channel at the correct time.
 The code could also be entered into a dedicated remote control device that would then control the VCR.
 The number is generated by an algorithm from the date, time and channel of the programme; as a result, it does not rely on an over-the-air channel to serve as a conduit to ensure the recording is properly timed.
 This means it will not compensate for a disrupted schedule due to live sporting events or bulletins for breaking news events, however many video recorders with these systems also incorporate Programme Delivery Control (PDC) and use that to alter times if possible.